ecs-org/ecs-docs/admin-manual/_sources/configuration.txt

 + enter installed but empty appliance
 + make a new env.yml: `env-create.sh domainname.domain ~/domainname.domain/`
-+ edit settings in ~/domainname.domain/env.yml , see comments inside file
++ edit settings in "~/domainname.domain/env.yml", see comments inside file
 + optional, package env into different formats
     +  `env-package.sh --requirements; env-package.sh ~/domainname.domain/env.yml`

-+ transfer, print out ~/domainname.domain/env.yml.pdf and store in a safe place.
++ transfer, print out "~/domainname.domain/env.yml.pdf" and store in a safe place.
 + save a encrypted copy of env.yml in safe place.
-+ **Important**: The env.yml contains all needed secrets for a working appliance and is also the one needed piece of information if you want to recover from backup in case of a storage failure.
++ **Important**: The **env.yml contains all needed secrets** for a working appliance and is **the only relevant piece of information** if you want to recover from backup in case of a storage failure.

 for offline environment creation, using your local machine: